-What are for loot boxes the main regulations imposing restrictions?
+What are the main regulations imposing restrictions on loot boxes?
 And why are they so much under the radar of authorities?

 Loot box regulations are a hot topic in a variety of regions.
-The attention over loot boxes began when a number of video games started to incorporate gaming micro-transactions for chance-based items within the game.
+The attention over loot boxes began when several video games started to incorporate micro-transactions for chance-based items.

-Previously, video games were sold as a stand-alone product and the interaction between players and the developers of the game existed only and to the extent players would have bought a sequel or an expansion pack of the video game.
+Previously, video games were sold as a stand-alone product.
+The interaction between players and the game developers existed only and to the extent players would have bought a sequel or an expansion pack of the video game.

-But, with the rise of online gaming, players are no more interested in time-consuming games that contain just one milestone, mission or storyline.
+With the rise of online gaming, players are no more interested in time-consuming games containing just one milestone, a mission, or a storyline.
 As a result, developers:

-- create formats of video games where players are constantly engaged also through a real-time competition between players; and
+- created formats of video games aimed at constantly engaging players, also through a real-time competition between players; and

-- enable players to purchase randomly assigned items (the so called “loot boxes“) in video games through in-game currency that can often be either purchased with real money or earned through game-play.
+- enabled players to purchase randomly assigned items (the so-called “loot boxes“) in video games through an in-game currency that can often be purchased with real money or earned through game-play.

 What are loot boxes?

 Loot boxes are not a homogeneous category, and there are several different iterations of the mechanic.
 A range of stakeholders, including regulatory agencies and academics, noticed that loot boxes should be assessed on a case-by-case analysis.

 Regulators often refer to loot boxes as